chanyaz/ewe-android-hack/README.txt

 Restart Android Studio and you should be able to select this codestyle from Preferences -> Codestyle -> Java -> Scheme.

-8. XML style can be set via Preferences -> Code Style -> XML - > Set from ... -> Predefined Style -> Android.
+2. XML style can be set via Preferences -> Code Style -> XML - > Set from ... -> Predefined Style -> Android.
 This
 does not seem to persist across Android Studio restarts so if you notice your XML formatting is all off, be sure to do this step again.

+/////////////////////////
+Unit Tests

+1. Run unit tests with the following command:

+$ ./gradlew connectedInstrumentTestExpediaDebug

+2. After the test run, you can view the test report:

+$ open project/build/reports/instrumentTests/connected/flavors/Expedia/index.html